MicrosoftDocs/PowerShell-Docs/developer/hosting/remoterunspacepool01-sample.md

   using System.Management.Automation.Runspaces;  // Windows PowerShell namespace.

   /// <summary>
-  /// This class contains the Main enrty point for the application.
+  /// This class contains the Main entry point for the application.
   /// </summary>
   internal class RemoteRunspacePool01
   {